There's more than one way to vectorize an image using design software like Adobe Illustrator and Linearity Curve.

 Illustration Mode offers the following adjustable parameters:

-• Simplify Path is best suited for tracing motifs with simple and uncomplicated lines.
+• Simplify– If you activate Simplify, fewer nodes will be created.
+The mode is best suited for tracing motifs with simple and uncomplicated lines.
 If the mode is activated, the tracing process will take less time.

-• Keep Source Image will place the original image underneath all the other vector layers.
-The original raster image will also be grouped with the traced vector image in the Layers Tab.
+• Keep Source Image – If you activate Keep Source Image, the original raster image will be kept and organized below the traced vector image in the layer hierarchy.
+The original raster image will be grouped with the traced vector image in the Layers Tab.

 Using Illustration Mode in Linearity Curve